abidlabs/resources-for-muslim-parents/README.md

 Read:
 * [Montessori from the Start: The Child at Home, from Birth to Age Three](https://www.amazon.com/dp/0805211128/ref=cm_sw_r_cp_api_glt_fabc_G3FBH49K3WDSAJE0AZY2): contains both a theoretical section on the principles of Montessori as well as practical tips on how to apply it to your child

+Buy:
+* [Magnetic Onesies](https://magneticme.com/): the easiest way to dress your baby, easier than zip-on onesies and far easier than button-on clothing

 *Tip*: These first few months are tough.
 Lack of sleep and physical effort may cause you or your spouse to become irritable.
 Be patient with each other, and know that it does get easier, inshaallah.